St. Louis: Architecture

 By the 1900 census, St. Louis was the fourth largest city in the country.
 In 1904, the city hosted a world's fair at Forest Park called the Louisiana Purchase Exposition.
 Its architectural legacy is somewhat scattered.
 Among the fair-related cultural institutions in the park are the St. Louis Art Museum designed by Cass Gilbert, part of the remaining lagoon at the foot of Art Hill, and the Flight Cage at the St. Louis Zoo.
 The Missouri History Museum was built afterward, with the profit from the fair.
 But 1904 left other assets to the city, like Theodore Link's 1894 St. Louis Union Station, and an improved Forest Park.

+One US Bank Plaza, the local headquarters for US Bancorp, was constructed in 1976 in the structural expressionist style.
+Several notable postmodern commercial skyscrapers were built downtown in the 1970s and 1980s, including the former AT&T building at 909 Chestnut Street (1986), and One Metropolitan Square (1989), which is the tallest building in St. Louis.

+During the 1990s, St. Louis saw the construction of the largest United States courthouse by area, the Thomas F. Eagleton United States Courthouse (2000).
+The Eagleton Courthouse is home to the United States District Court for the Eastern District of Missouri and the United States Court of Appeals for the Eighth Circuit.
+The most recent high-rise buildings in St. Louis include two residential towers: One Hundred in the Central West End neighborhood and One Cardinal Way in the Downtown neighborhood.

 Neighborhoods

-The city is divided into 79 government-designated neighborhoods.
-The neighborhood divisions have no legal standing, although some neighborhood associations administer grants or hold veto power over historic-district development.

-Several neighborhoods are lumped together in categories such as "North City", "South City", and "The Central West End".